jgarciasuarez/jgarciasuarez.github.io/index.md

 - **Application of path-independent integrals to soil-structure interaction**

-My PhD work focused on studying the potential of the path-independent integrals of Continuum Mechanics to provide a new approach to problems in Soil-Structure Interaction.
+My PhD work focused on studying the potential of the path-independent integrals of continuum mechanics to provide a new approach to problems in soil-structure interaction.
 I was chiefly interested in the problem of assessment of seismic increment of pressures on retaining walls.